What Should You Do As A Christian?

 2. Worship the Lord in Spirit and In Truth

-This goes beyond just singing or praising God with your lips; it extends to all aspects of your life as a believer—your thoughts, words and actions should be devoted to Him alone because He alone deserves every ounce of devotion from His people (Matthew 22:37-40).
+This extends beyond merely singing or praising God with your lips.
+It encompasses all aspects of your life as a believer—your thoughts, words, and actions should be dedicated to Him alone, as He alone deserves complete devotion from His people (Matthew 22:37-40).

 3. Let God Be God and Do Not Try to Be God to Others